mwpastore/sinja/README.md

-Sinja is a [Sinatra 2.0][1] [extension][10] for quickly building [RESTful][11], [JSON:API][2]-[compliant][7] web services, leveraging the excellent [JSONAPI::Serializers][3] gem.
-It enhances Sinatra's DSL to enable resource-, relationship-, and role-centric definition of routes and helpers, and it configures Sinatra with the proper settings, MIME-types, filters, conditions, and error-handling to implement JSON:API.
-Sinja aims to be lightweight (low-overhead), ORM-agnostic (to the extent that JSONAPI::Serializers is), and opinionated (to the extent that the specification is).
+Sinja is a [Sinatra 2.0][1] [extension][10] for quickly building [RESTful][11], [JSON:API][2]-[compliant][7] web services, leveraging the excellent [JSONAPI::Serializers][3] gem and [Sinatra::Namespace][21] extension.
+It enhances Sinatra's DSL to enable resource-, relationship-, and role-centric definition of applications, and it configures Sinatra with the proper settings, MIME-types, filters, conditions, and error-handling to implement JSON:API.
+Sinja aims to be lightweight (to the extent that Sinatra is), ORM-agnostic (to the extent that JSONAPI::Serializers is), and opinionated (to the extent that the JSON:API specification is).

 **CAVEAT EMPTOR: This gem is still very new and under active development.
 The API is mostly stable, but there still may be significant breaking changes.
 It